Dark pattern

 A dark pattern (also known as a "deceptive design pattern") is a user interface that has been carefully crafted to trick users into doing things, such as buying overpriced insurance with their purchase or signing up for recurring bills.
 User experience designer Harry Brignull coined the neologism on 28 July 2010 with the registration of darkpatterns.org, a "pattern library with the specific goal of naming and shaming deceptive user interfaces".
+The website has since moved to deceptive.design.
 In 2023, he released the book Deceptive Patterns.

-In 2021, the Electronic Frontier Foundation and Consumer Reports created a tip line to collect information about dark patterns from the public.
+In 2021, the Electronic Frontier Foundation and Consumer Reports created an online reporting form to collect information about dark patterns from the public.

 Patterns

 Bait-and-switch

 Bait-and-switch patterns advertise a free (or at a greatly reduced price) product or service that is wholly unavailable or stocked in small quantities.
 After announcing the product's unavailability, the page presents similar products of higher prices or lesser quality.

-ProPublica has long reported on how Intuit, the maker of TurboTax, and other companies have used the bait and switch pattern to stop Americans from being able to file their taxes for free.
-On March 29, 2022, the Federal Trade Commission announced that they would take legal action against Intuit, the parent company of TurboTax in response to deceptive advertising of its free tax filing products.
+ProPublica has long reported on how Intuit, the parent company of TurboTax, and other companies have used the bait and switch pattern to stop Americans from being able to file their taxes for free.
+On March 29, 2022, the Federal Trade Commission announced that they would take legal action against Intuit in response to deceptive advertising of its free tax filing products.
 The commission reported that the majority of tax filers cannot use any of TurboTax's free products which were advertised, claiming that it has misled customers to believing that tax filers can use TurboTax to file their taxes.
 In addition, tax filers who earn farm income or are gig workers cannot be eligible for those products.
 Intuit announced that they would take counter action, announcing that the FTC's arguments are "not credible" and claimed that their free tax filing service is available to all tax filers.

 On May 4, 2022, Intuit agreed to pay a $141 million settlement over the misleading advertisements.
 In May 2023, the company began sending over 4 million customers their settlement checks, which ranged from $30 to $85 USD.
 In January 2024, the FTC ordered Intuit to fix its misleading ads for "free" tax preparation software - for which most filers wouldn't even qualify.

 As of March 2024, Intuit has stopped providing its free TurboTax service.